Evita to return to the West End in 2025

 Jamie Lloyd will direct

-A new revival Evita will play at The London Palladium next summer.
+A new revival of Evita will play at The London Palladium next summer.

 Jamie Lloyd will direct the Tim Rice and Andrew Lloyd Webber musical.
 It will run from 14 June to 6 September 2025, with a press night set for 27 June.